mfcano/bigfish/docs/setup_guide.md

 1.  **Configure Environment**:

     - Copy `server/env.example` to `server/.env`.
-    - You need a Firebase Service Account JSON key.
+    - You need a Firebase Service Account JSON key (optional for local emulator, but required for production).
       - Place the JSON file in the `server/` directory.
       - Update `server/.env` to point to it: `SERVICE_ACCOUNT_FILE=server/your-key-file.json`.